iPhone to utterly destroy Nintendo and Sony

 If you’ve been following Bioshock 2 at all you have probably seen the pics of the new Game Informer cover.
 Following the same logic that created Poochie the Dog (the animal hierarchy goes mouse, cat, dog…), the BS team has created the Big Sister.
 I could speculate about how creatively bankrupt the design seems but really it’s the least of the problems of Bioshock 2.

 As far as I can tell, Bioshock 2 is an admission that games are not art, or at least that Bioshock was not art.
 Despite the short and underwhelming ending, the setting, atmosphere, plot twists and most importantly, ideology of Bioshock made it an amazing game.
-Announcing a sequel to a completed story arc indicates that the team is somewhat unaware of why their game was good (or that their publisher gave them clear orders). → Hey, hey, hey, it’s time to make some crazy reading!
+Announcing a sequel to a completed story arc indicates that the team is somewhat unaware of why their game was good (or that their publisher gave them clear orders). → All the lonely gamers, where do they all belong?

 eBay + Japanese Games = Financial Ruin